ECCC-ASTD-MRD/fortran_examples/README.md

 . demonstration of C void * in Fortran

 - example_038.F90 :
-. there are sums ... and there is SUM()
+. there are sums ... and there is SUM() ... optimization dependent

 #### Contributors
 main contributors :